Maxwell Jacob Friedman: Professional wrestling style, persona, and reception

 Friedman's character has been described by The New York Times as "part heel, part tool ... and part goodfella wannabe".
 Many people within the wrestling industry have praised him for his aggressive villainous character, largely due to his ability to blur the line between storylines and reality; he often insults fans and other non-professional wrestling celebrities on social media, and fellow wrestler Dasher Hatfield praised him for being able to "walk on the edge" and be a "heel without people calling him racist or homophobic".
 He has also been praised for his professionalism and skill, despite his young age, by the likes of Jim Ross, Jim Cornette, Tommy Dreamer and Chris Jericho.

 Personal life

 Friedman began dating artist Naomi Rosenblum in 2020, and they were engaged in September 2022, but had broken up by February 2023.
-He started dating Canadian media personality Alicia Atout in November 2023, who is of Palestinian ancestry.
+He started dating Canadian media personality Alicia Atout in February 2023.
 They married on September 5, 2025.

 In a statement to The Players' Tribune, in relation to the Gaza war, Friedman said he did not "support terrorism, Zionism, genocide [and] genocidal governments, dead innocent Palestinians [and] dead innocent Israelis [...]
 And I’m sick that Hamas, a literal terrorist organization, has fans on this side of the world".
+Friedman has also described the conflict as "inhumane" in criticism of Israel and has expressed his dislike of Israeli Prime Minister Benjamin Netanyahu.

 Friedman is a fan of the New York Giants, New York Mets, and the New York Islanders.
+Friedman has attention deficit hyperactivity disorder.